unity3d-jp/MeshSync/Documentation~/MeshSyncServer.md

   - **Erase Flat Curves**: delete curves that have no change (flat).

 - **Z-Up Correction**
-  Specifies how to convert Z-Up to Y-Up, and therefore only related to DCC tools in which the coordinate system is Z-up (3ds Max, Blender, etc.)
+  Specifies how to convert Z-Up to Y-Up for DCC tools in which the coordinate system is Z-up (3ds Max, Blender, etc.)

   |**Values** |**Description** |
   |:---       |:---|